garden-io/garden/docs/reference/module-types/jib-container.md

 [services](#services) > localMode

-Configures the local application which will send and receive network requests instead of the target resource.
+[EXPERIMENTAL] Configures the local application which will send and receive network requests instead of the target resource.

 The target service will be replaced by a proxy container which runs an SSH server to proxy requests.
 Reverse port-forwarding will be automatically configured to route traffic to the local service and back.